 - Valid visa (see below for exceptions)

 - Valid I-20 and valid travel signature.
-The signature on the I-20 must be less than one year (12 months) old on the date that you are returning to the U.S. You can obtain a new travel signature by stopping by the OIS during Walk In hours.
-If you are under OPT, the travel signature must be less than 6 months old on the date that you are returning to the U.S. You can obtain a new travel signature by submitting a New I-20 Request Form.
+The signature on the I-20 must be less than one year (12 months) old on the date that you are returning to the U.S. If you are under OPT, the travel signature must be less than 6 months old on the date that you are returning to the U.S. You can obtain a new travel signature by submitting a New I-20 Request Form.
 The new I-20 will be sent to you via email and will include a travel signature.
 Before submitting your request, please check the program end date on page 1 of your most recently issued I-20.
 If your program end date is inaccurate please contact firstname.lastname@example.org.

 - EAD card if you are on OPT